bhsd-harry/codemirror-mediawiki/README.md

 *version added: 2.3.0*

-Fold templates, parser functions and extension tags in the MediaWiki mode, and code blocks in other modes.
+Fold sections, templates, parser functions and extension tags in the MediaWiki mode, and code blocks in other modes.

 Key bindings: